szha/gluon-crash-course/autograd.md

     return c
 ```

-We record the trace and feed in a random value
+We record the trace and feed in a random value:

 ```{.python .input}
 a = nd.random.uniform(shape=2)